naszhu/project-context/design1/data_analysis/experiment1_comprehensive_report.md

 ### Methodological Considerations

-The convergence difficulties encountered with complex quadratic interaction models in final test within-session analyses highlight the challenges of modeling intricate position × item type interactions with limited data.
-The necessity to simplify these models to linear trends only may have obscured nonlinear patterns present in the data.
-Future research might benefit from larger sample sizes or alternative modeling approaches to capture the full complexity of these interactions.
+**Model Convergence and Selection:** The convergence difficulties encountered with complex quadratic interaction models in final test within-session analyses highlight the challenges of modeling intricate position × item type interactions.
+However, model comparison analyses using likelihood ratio tests demonstrated that quadratic terms significantly improved model fit despite convergence warnings.
+This finding suggests that convergence warnings should not automatically lead to model simplification when statistical evidence supports the more complex model structure.

+**Statistical Robustness:** The retention of full models with quadratic terms, despite convergence warnings, was justified by the significant improvement in model fit (χ²(3) = 38.22 for study position, χ²(3) = 29.05 for test position, both *p*s < .001).
+The convergence warnings primarily reflected optimization challenges rather than fundamental model inadequacy, as evidenced by reasonable relative gradients (< 0.01) and interpretable parameter estimates.

-The expansion of between-session models to include experimental condition factors revealed complex three-way interactions, suggesting that the effects of serial position and item type are further modulated by the specific experimental manipulations employed.
+**Between-Session Model Complexity:** The expansion of between-session models to include experimental condition factors revealed complex three-way interactions, suggesting that the effects of serial position and item type are further modulated by the specific experimental manipulations employed.
 This finding underscores the importance of considering experimental context when interpreting memory performance patterns.

-These findings have important implications for understanding the mechanisms underlying recognition memory and highlight both the necessity of considering item type when interpreting serial position effects and the methodological challenges inherent in modeling complex interactive effects in memory experiments.
+These findings have important implications for understanding the mechanisms underlying recognition memory and highlight both the necessity of considering item type when interpreting serial position effects and the importance of using statistical model comparison rather than convergence warnings alone to guide model selection in complex memory experiments.

 ## References